vitessedata/quicksetup/nimbix.alveo/README.md

 Database and data are stored in $DATADIR, default to $DIR/data, and can be changed in env.sh.
 User must create this dir and have write permission.

+Next, run each of the following shell scritps.

 ## 00\_setup.sh
 First run this, it basically update OS, install tmux, and update /bin/sh to use /bin/bash.
 Ubuntu 16 by default will symlink /bin/sh to /bin/dash.